 Bulletin - A student who enters LaGrange College under a given Bulletin generally will be graduated under the Ethos curriculum (the general education curriculum), credit hours requirement, and grade point average requirements of that Bulletin.
 Major requirements are those in force at the time when a student formally declares a major.
 If a student suspends his or her study and re-enters more than four years later, then he or she will graduate under the requirements of the Bulletin in effect at the time of re-entry.

 Graduation Petition - Students in their last year of college work must have an audit of their course credits and planned courses examined upon registration for their final semester in residence.
 The major advisor and the Registrar assist the student in completing this petition.
-No student may participate in Commencement exercises if he or she has not completed a graduation petition.
+No student may participate in Commencement exercises if they hav not completed a graduation petition.

 Outcomes-Based Assessments - Students at LaGrange College will participate in the evaluation of the extent to which institutional education goals are being achieved.
 This evaluation will be in both the Ethos curriculum and the major.
 College-wide assessment days for seniors are administered in October for December graduates and March for May graduates.
 Dates and times can be found on the Academic Calendar.
 For major assessments, consult the specific majors for details.